Jarus-Aghnis/Jarus-Aghnis/README.md

-- 👋 Hi, I’m @Jarus-Aghnis
+- 👋 Hi, I’m @Jarus-Ahgnis
 - 👀 I’m interested in exploring and making the
 - 🌱 I’m currently learning Web Dev
 - 💞️ I’m looking to collaborate on ...